envato/wp-envato-market/readme.md

 ## Installation ##

-The latest version of the Envato Market plugin can be [**downloaded**](http://envato.github.io/wp-envato-market/dist/envato-market.zip) from the `gh-pages` branch as a WordPress installable package. **DO NOT** click the Github "Download ZIP" button, this plugin is meant to be installed in the WordPress `plugins` directory as `envato-market` and Github will not package the plugin correctly.
+The latest version of the Envato Market plugin ZIP file can be [**downloaded**](https://envato.github.io/wp-envato-market/dist/envato-market.zip) from https://envato.github.io/wp-envato-market/

 Installing the Envato Market plugin.

+1. Download the `envato-market.zip` to your computer.
+1. Login to WordPress and go to the 'Plugins' menu.
+1. Click 'Add New' and upload the `envato-market.zip` file, then activate.
+1. Click the 'Envato Market' menu in WordPress and connect to the API.

+Alternatively you can manually install the item via FTP

 1. Download the `envato-market.zip` and unpack the archive.
 1. Upload `envato-market` to the `/wp-content/plugins/` directory.